 For some mature students there are also some practical details which may affect your choice of College.
 At King's and other standard-age colleges, applicants for some subjects must be registered for a pre-interview written assessment, which they sit in their school, college, or another authorised assessment centre.
 If you are not a full-time student, it will be important to ensure that you have checked whether your course has a pre-interview written assessment, and if so, who will register you (you can't register yourself) and where you will sit it.

-At the four mature colleges, written assessments in all subjects except Medicine and Veterinary Medicine are organised by the College and take place for selected students as part of the interview process in Cambridge.
+At the three mature colleges, written assessments in all subjects except Medicine and Veterinary Medicine are organised by the College and take place for selected students as part of the interview process in Cambridge.
 More generally, as the mature Colleges only consider mature applications, they are able to operate with a little more flexibility in some areas which may be difficult for applicants who are not at school.

 At King's we are looking for academic potential and motivation in all cases.
 We assess each application individually so mature applicants should not be concerned that their profile will be different from that of our standard age applicants.
 Although we will want to know the results of all exams taken both recently and in the past, mature candidates who performed below the level of our standard entrance requirements the first time around should not be put off applying, since this is a forward-looking process: what interests us is your ability and motivation now and what you would be able to achieve during your course at Cambridge.